core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

          4D6178696D756D206578636565646564
 ~~~~

-## Member names as keys
+## Names as keys

+YANG template encoded using names are carried in a CBOR map containing a single item pair.
+The key of this item is set to the namespace qualified name of the YANG template container, the value is set the CBOR encoding of this container as defined in {{name}}.

-This example shows a serialization example of the yang-errors template using member names as CBOR map key.
+This example shows a serialization example of the yang-errors template as defined in {{-comi}} using names as defined {{name}}.

 CBOR diagnostic notation: